ferronweb/ferron-website/src/content/docs/configuration.md

 - **errorLogFilePath** (_String_)
   - Path to the error log file.
 This setting specifies the file path where the server will write its error logs.
 Default: None
 - **enableHTTP2** (_bool_)
   - Option to enable HTTP/2.
 When set to `true`, the server will support the HTTP/2 protocol.
-Default: `false`
+Default: `true` on Ferron 1.0.0-beta7 and newer (previously it was `false`)
 - **cert** (_String_)
   - Path to the TLS certificate.
 This setting specifies the file path to the TLS certificate used for HTTPS connections.
 Default: None
 - **key** (_String_)